I’ll cut to the chase: here at Fire & Ice, we’re huge fans of the new Aprilaire E100 whole-home dehumidifier.

-A trusted HVAC partner can walk you through the pros, cons, costs, and financing options so that you’ll know if it meets your budget and needs.
+One of our knowledgeable and trusted HVAC partners can walk you through the pros, cons, costs, and financing options so that you’ll know if it meets your budget and needs.

 - Is my second floor a lot hotter than the main level and basement?

-- Do I have trouble sleeping in the summer because of this temperature difference?
+- Do I have trouble sleeping in the summer because of the air temperature difference?

-- Do I or others in the home have troubles with allergies and breathing while in my home during the spring and summer months?
+- Do I or others in the home have trouble with allergies and breathing while in my home during the spring and summer months?

 - How long do I expect to stay in my current home?
 Is it longer than five years?

 - Is my air conditioner running constantly at times in the summer but doesn’t seem to provide adequate cooling?

 A dehumidifier isn’t always going to be the answer to those questions.
 Sometimes it might mean you need improved ductwork or a new cooling system.